w3ltraumaffe/w3ltraumaffe/README.md

 - 👋 Hi, I’m @w3ltraumaffe
 - 👀 I’m interested in Full-Stack Developing
 - 🌱 I’m currently learning CSS3
-- 💞️ I’m looking to collaborate on Developer Akademie
+- 💞️ I’m looking to collaborate on IT Companies
 - 📫 How to reach me my Email
 - 😄 Pronouns: I, You -> WE
 - ⚡ Fun fact: Self-learned HTML5